 Conspiracies and allegations of plots have been with society since the beginning of recorded history.
 The 19th century might have lacked the technological means to spread theories of conspiracy as quickly as they go around now, but that doesn't mean they didn't exist.
-Plots abounded, as well as fantasies about Catholic or Masonic uprisings, dastardly deeds done by priests, politicians, and bankers, and fear of both slave revolts and the abolition of slavery was common.
-But what were the biggest 19th century conspiracies and most popular theories of the 1800s?
+But what were the biggest 19th-century conspiracies and most popular theories of the 1800s?

-Conspiracies about Freemasons controlling the world were as popular in the 19th century as they were in the 20th and still are today.
-Much of this anger was kicked off by the murder of New York resident William Morgan, who had announced his plan to publish a book that would break the Masonic conspiracy wide open.
+Conspiracies about Freemasons controlling the world were as popular in the 19th century as they were in the 20th, and they still are today.
+Much of this anger was kicked off by the slaying of New York resident William Morgan, who had announced his plan to publish a book that would break the Masonic conspiracy wide open.